Webinars & Webcasts

-NAPSA, in conjunction with partners at the National Council on Crime and Delinquency (NCCD) and the National Committee for the Prevention of Elder Abuse, offer webinars on research-based and practice-based topics.
-All training opportunities are free of cost to participants.
+NAPSA, in conjunction with partners at the National Council on Crime and Delinquency (NCCD) and the National Committee for the Prevention of Elder Abuse, offers “Research to Practice” webinars on research-based and practice-based topics.

 Correlates of Depression in Self-Neglect